Butch Miller (racing driver): Early career

 In 1985, Miller ran his first Busch Series races, driving for LeRoy Throop, driving the No. 08 MSW Spyders Pontiac in four events.
-He made four races, and had a 2nd-place finish at Bristol Motor Speedway.
+He made four races, and had a second-place finish at Bristol Motor Speedway.
 The next year, in 1986, he went to victory lane at the Indianapolis Raceway Park.
 That same season, he made his Winston Cup debut, finishing sixteenth in his first race.
 He ran two Cup races the next season for Throop, and then two races in the No. 31 Slender You Figure Salons Oldsmobile for Bob Clark in 1988.
 In 1989, he returned to Throop in the No. 51 for nine races.
 Despite getting sponsorship from Fruit of the Loom, he was only able to finish two races.
 He signed with Travis Carter Enterprises to drive the No. 98 Chevrolet Lumina for 1990, with sponsorship from Banquet Foods, IGA, and Piggy Wiggly.
 He drove in the first 23 races of the season, and had a career-best eighth place finish at Pocono Raceway, but was released near the end of the season.

-He ran his first full Busch Series season in 1991, beginning in the No. 52 31-W Insulation Oldsmobile/Chevy with Day Enterprise Racing.
+Miller ran his first full Busch Series season in 1991, beginning in the No. 52 31-W Insulation Oldsmobile/Chevy with Day Enterprise Racing.
 He won his most recent race early in the season at Hickory, but left in the middle of the season to join the No. 75 Food Country U.S.A.
 Oldsmobile for Henderson Motorsports.
 In 1992, as he scored ten top-tens and finished seventh in points.
 He ran nine races in 1993 before he was released, and spent the rest of the season out of NASCAR.
 He ran two Cup races in 1994, driving the No. 55 Ford Thunderbird for RaDiUs Racing.